Notice of Dismissal

 The Supreme Court ruled in favour of the Claimant by a majority of 3 to 2 and said the third option was correct.
 The EAT has been consistent in its approach to notices given to employers since 1980.
 The EAT is an expert tribunal which must be taken to be familiar with employment practices, as well as the general merits in employment cases.

-In summary, as the Employee did not have the opportunity to read the letter before her return from holiday, EAT Case Law confirmed: upheld that notice should not start until “read by employee or the employee had a reasonable opportunity of doing so”.
-The notice period therefore began later than the employer intended, thereby ending on / after the employees 50th birthday allowing the enhanced pension rights to be claimed.
+In summary, as the Employee did not have the opportunity to read the letter before her return from holiday, EAT Case Law confirmed: upheld that notice should not start until “read by an employee or the employee had a reasonable opportunity of doing so”.
+The notice period, therefore, began later than the employer intended, thereby ending on or after the employees 50th birthday allowing the enhanced pension rights to be claimed.
 Was the original timing an attempt by the NHS foundation to reduce costs?
 We may never know!

 “Professional.
 Knowledgable.
 True experts and an extension of our team”

 “The team at Mad Hr are a pleasure to work with.”
 Read the full review

 The content of this article is for general information only.
 It is not, and should not be taken as, legal advice.
 If you require any further information in relation to this article please contact us.